 The Image immediately above was sourced from the entry on Oregon City in Wikipedia, here.

-See Part V for a continuation of this series.
+See Part V to continue this series.

 Note: All images or quotations in this series were sourced from the historical newspaper, historical brewers’ journal, or other source as identified and linked in the text.
 All intellectual property therein belongs solely to the lawful owners, as applicable.
 Used for educational and historical purposes.
 All feedback welcomed.